LaCViT: A Label-aware Contrastive Fine-tuning Framework for Vision Transformers: The Proposed Approach

-where $\mathcal{D}^{*}$ represents the mini-batch as a whole comprised of an embedding $z$ for each image view $i$, i.e. $z_i\in\mathcal{D}^{*}$ is a view embedding within {the mini-batch}.
-The superscript $+$, e.g. $\mathcal{D}^{*\textbf{+}}$, denotes the set of embeddings comprising only the positive examples for the current class in {the mini-batch}.
-The subscript $-z_i$ indicates that this set does not include the embedding $z_i$ (which is used to denote the current image view being evaluated). $\tau$ is a temperature parameter, which controls the degree of loss applied when two images have the same class but the embeddings are different.
+In Equation~\ref{eq:contrastive_loss_fn}, $\mathcal{D}^{*}$ represents the entire mini-batch composed of an embedding $z$ for each image view (or anchor) $i$.
+Therefore, $z_i\in\mathcal{D}^{*}$ is a set of embeddings within the mini-batch.
+The superscripts $+$ and $-$, e.g. $\mathcal{D}^{*\textbf{+}}$, denote sets of embeddings consisting only of positive and negative examples, respectively, for the current anchor within the mini-batch.
+The term $\lvert \mathcal{D}^{*\textbf{+}}_{-z_i}\lvert$ represents the cardinality of the positive set for the current anchor, while the subscript $-z_i$ denotes that this set excludes the embedding $z_i$.
+The symbol $\cdot$ represents the dot product. $\tau$ is a temperature parameter, which controls the degree of loss applied when two images have the same class but the embeddings are different.
 A higher value pushes the model to more strongly separate the positive and negative examples.

+\textbf{Comparison with Existing Methods}.
+Different from previous methods that integrate convolutional layers into the transformer architecture or extend the training epochs, our \model{} preserves the native advantages of transformers such as training efficiency and enhances their transfer learning capabilities through label-aware contrastive training.